Santos Muntubile

-Jean-Santos N'Diela Muntubila (20 December 1958), nicknamed Santos, is a Congolese former professional football player and manager.
+Jean N'Diela Muntubile (Note: His name is spelled in various ways.
+It was often written Muntubila during his playing career.
+More recently, it is sometimes written Muitubile or Mutubile.)
+(20 December 1958), nicknamed Santos Muntubile, is a Congolese former professional football player and manager.

 He played for AS Bilima Kinshasa, FC Sochaux-Montbéliard, Olympique de Marseille, 1.
 FC Saarbrücken, SC Bastia, US Valenciennes and ESA Brive.